akash-network/akashjs/README.md

 ### Automated CI Checks and Releases

-Our project enforces high standards of code quality and consistency to ensure that all contributions adhere to our guidelines and maintain a high level of reliability.
-Here's what you should be aware of when contributing to our repository:
+Our project enforces high standards of code quality and consistency through:

-- **Code Linting**: We use ESLint to analyze the code for potential errors and coding style issues.
-This ensures that all contributions maintain a consistent style and follow best practices.
+- **Code Linting**: ESLint analyzes code for potential errors and style issues

-- **Code Formatting**: Prettier is configured to format code automatically.
-This helps keep our codebase clean and readable without requiring manual adjustments for styling.
+- **Code Formatting**: Prettier ensures consistent code formatting

-- **Commit Linting**: All commit messages must adhere to the Conventional Commits specification.
-This is enforced through automated linting of commits, helping us keep our project history clear and easy to navigate.
-See [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for more information. [commitizen](https://commitizen-tools.github.io/commitizen/) is a great tool to get started with.

-- **Automated Testing**: Upon creating a pull request, automated tests are run to verify that the new code does not break any existing functionality and meets all testing standards.

-- **Semantic Release**: When changes are merged into the `main` branch, a semantic release process is triggered.
-This process automatically determines version numbers and generates changelogs based on the commit messages, streamlining the release process and ensuring consistent versioning.

-- **Continuous Integration**: Our CI workflows are designed to validate pull requests and manage releases.
-They perform multiple checks including commit validation, linting, and testing code coverage before merging changes.

-To better follow the above guidelines, we recommend using git hooks that would run the necessary checks before pushing your code.
-To do so after dependencies are installed, run the following command:
+- **Commit Linting**: Commits must follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification
+- **Automated Testing**: Tests run automatically on pull requests
+- **Semantic Release**: Automated versioning based on commit messages
+- **Continuous Integration**: Validates PRs and manages releases

+To enable git hooks for local development:

 ```bash
 npm run setup-git-hooks
 ```

-### Contributing

 PRs are welcome!
 By adhering to these guidelines and leveraging our automated systems, we can maintain a high-quality codebase and streamline our development processes.
-We appreciate your contributions to making this project even better!